 Black and brown bears hibernate, but polar bears do not.
 Bears are not the only creatures to sleep for long periods of time during the colder months of the year.
 Chipmunks, ground squirrels, hedgehogs, skunks, raccoons, bats, turtles, frogs, snakes, ladybugs and some fish also hibernate during the winter.

-According to Yellowstone National Park Service, hibernation lengths vary greatly, depending on the latitude of the bears’ location.
+According to Yellowstone National Park Service, hibernation lengths vary greatly, depending on the latitude of the bear's location.
 For instance, black bears in Mexico may only hibernate for a few days or weeks, while the same type of bear hibernates for at least half of the year in Alaska.

 A bear has to eat a lot before settling down to sleep for the winter and will eat all day and night to bulk up.
-According to ReadWriteThink.org website, brown bears can eat up to 90 pounds of food a day during this time.
+Brown bears can eat up to 90 pounds of food a day during this time.
 They will eat grass, roots, berries, fish, insects and small animals.
-Scholastic states that some black bears can gain up to 30 pounds per week during this pre-hibernation time.
-Some bears even collect some food to store inside their den.
+Black bears can gain up to 30 pounds per week during this pre-hibernation time.
+Some bears even collect food to store inside their den.

 When bears are not hibernating, their body temperature is around 100 to 101 degrees Fahrenheit.
 However, when they settle in for the long, deep sleep, their body temperature will drop to about 88 degrees.
 Some other animals drop their body temperature way below their normal active temperatures, and they must allow their bodies to warm up upon waking before they can move.
 Sometimes these other animals take days before they can become active again.

-Breathing and Heart Rate
+Breathing and Heart Rate During Hibernation

 During bears’ normal awake period, they will breathe about six to ten times a minute.
 Once they are in hibernation mode, they will only take a breath once every 45 seconds or so.
-A bear's heart rate will also go from 40 to 50 beats a minute in non-hibernation mode to 8 to 19 per minute during hibernation.
+A bear's heart rate will also go from 40 to 50 beats a minute in non-hibernation mode to eight to 19 beats per minute during hibernation.

 Follow the Leader

-When the bears are heading into the den to hibernate, they follow an order.
+When bears are heading into the den to hibernate, they follow an order.
 The “line leaders” are the pregnant females.
-Then come the females with cubs, followed by the teenage bears and lastly the male bears settle in.
+Next come the females with cubs, followed by the teenage bears and lastly the male bears settle in.
 When it’s time to come out of the den around the first couple weeks of March, the bears come out in the reverse order that they went in, with the adult males first and the mothers with new cubs coming out last.